 I gave up.
 I sat down on some steps outside the last hotel I had tried.
 I opened up my newspaper-wrapped samosa packet and started eating.
 I felt numb- I knew I was getting out of there the next morning, and if I had to sleep with the homeless people in the station, I would.
 I didn't care anymore.
 I had somehow hardened through these ten days, and after crying in front of that man for not getting on the boat, I felt a sense of shame for being so spoilt, thinking I had been more important than anyone else.
 "I have a ticket"- how stupid.
 How western.

 As I started eating my beloved samosas, I suddenly heard a voice coming from above me.
-It had an east London accent, and it asked me "Are you alright darling?
+It had an East London accent, and it asked me "Are you alright darling?
 What are you doing sitting here?" sounding more like: "uaight daa-ling, wha' u doin' si-in' 'ere?"

 I looked up, wondering if I had been dreaming.
 It was like a voice of an angel, saving me from my homeless misery.
-A voice form the west, from a place where people talked to me, understood what I was saying, and not stared at every move I made.
+A voice from the west, from a place where people talked to me, understood what I was saying, and not stared at every move I made.

-The angel was a Bangladeshi man who had moved to east London when he was young, but who still had businesses in Dhaka- he owned several hotels.
+The angel was a Bangladeshi man who had moved to East London when he was young, but who still had businesses in Dhaka- he owned several hotels.

-Finally I was let in on some important secrets which would had been super-convenient for me to know before travelling in Bangladesh.
+Finally I was let in on some important secrets which would had been super convenient for me to know before travelling in Bangladesh.

 For example, that very day, was the biggest travelling day of the year in Bangladesh.
 Most people wanted to get to their families and villages that day, because the next day, the very important celebration of Eid would commence.
 To try and travel on that day was to choose to travel together with the poorest, most desperate people- particularly on public transport, on the ferries and on 3rd class carriages in trains.